jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (a) it is more than the correct amount of refund; or (b) the charitable or other public benefit gift to which the refund relates has subsequently been returned to the person who made the gift or an associated person.
 (13B) Despite subsection (6B), the time bar in section 108 does not apply to a refund to which subsection (13)﻿(b) applies.
-(14) The Commissioner must publish, from time to time, in a publication chosen by the Commissioner, a list of the names of entities that—
-  (a) have provided the information required under subsection (16):
+(14) The Commissioner must publish, from time to time, a list of the names of entities that— (a) have provided the information required under subsection (16):
   (b) the Commissioner considers appropriate to include on the list (for example, an entity registered under the Charities Act 2005).
 (15) Despite subsection (14), the name of an entity must not be published on the list if the Commissioner determines that the entity is not described in section LD 3(2)﻿(a), (ab), (b), (c), or (d) of the Income Tax Act 2007.